garybm/beep-boop/README.md

 ## Description

 _The Beep Boop Game Website gather user numeric input and will return a range of numbers from 0 to the user inputted number with different exceptions.
+Here is a link to the viewable website: https://garybm.github.io/beep-boop/

 ## Setup/Installation Requirements